philialiu/utCalScraper/README.md

 # utCalScraper
-Import SGS sessional dates into your calendar.
+Import UofT SGS sessional dates into your calendar.
+**Only for University of Toronto Graduates**